Wisconsin State Park System

 - New Glarus Woods State Park - Campground Host

 New Glarus Woods is a 435-acre state park offering camping, hiking, picnicking and snowshoeing.
-The park also offers direct access to The Sugar River State Trail, a 24-mile linear trail surfaced with compressed limestone screenings, for bicycling, hiking, snowmobiling and, in some areas, hunting.
+The park also offers direct access to The Sugar River State Trail, a 24-mile linear trail surfaced with compressed limestone screenings, for bicycling, hiking and snowmobiling.